StreamElements API

 StreamElements socket.io

-It seems it is possible to connect directly using Websockets (not socket.io) to wss://realtime.streamelements.com, but this document will only relate to socket.io version (although it would apply to both).
+It also appears possible to connect directly via Websockets (not socket.io) to wss://realtime.streamelements.com, but this document only covers the socket.io implementation (although most details apply to both).

 Official StreamElements socket.io documentation is on Streamelements Developer Portal